How Education Positively Impacts Prisoner Wellbeing

 Employment success at HMP Styal

-She decided to enrol on the course as it was a brand-new skill for her to learn and a transferable skill that she could utilise upon release and enhance her employment prospects.
+Whilst in prison the learner initially attended the art class and then took part in the Barista class at the Bistro run by Novus.
+She decided to enrol on the course as it was a brand-new skill for her to learn.
+It was a transferable skill that she could utilise upon release, which enhanced her employment prospects.

 Whilst working in the Bistro, the learner achieved her barista award, Level 2 food hygiene and her Level 2 NVQ in Hospitality services.